technophile-04/Lemonade-zupass-client/README.md

 This is the client for Lemonade Zupass, it helps you generate a feed subscription which can be added to zupass.org.
 It also helps verifying the NFT and Event ticket on frontend.

+Code for feed server for the issuance of ticket PCDs for your NFTs and tickets at Lemonade can be found [here](https://github.com/lemonadesocial/lemonade-zupass)

 ## Requirements

 Before you begin, you need to install the following tools: